Shotbow/fudawiki-files/hanafuda/games/sudaoshi.md

 |10|**Three Ribbons**<br>短三枚 [なさけ, *nasake*]|Any 3 Ribbons and/or [![Icon for month 11](/hanafuda/icons/monthicon_11.png =20x)Willow](/en/hanafuda/suits/willow) cards.
 Note that only the second player, i.e. the one to the right of the dealer, may claim this particular Lucky Hand!|

 # Gameplay
+Unlike in Hachi-Hachi, there are no field multipliers for Bright cards appearing on the opening field.
+There is also no *sage* or *shoubu* call; ratger, all hands are fully played out, and any point exchanges for yaku are calculated in conjuction with the points for captured cards.
 # Card Values
 |Card Type|Value|Number in Deck|
 |:---:|:---:|:---:|